 Ms. Lent was named a Sports and Entertainment Trailblazer by The National Law Journal in 2019 and as one of Crain’s 2019 Notable Women in the Business of Sports.
-She also was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business 2018 and 2019, recognized as a 2019 Sports MVP by Law360 and named to W@Competition’s 2019 40 in Their 40s list of notable women competition professionals.
-Additionally, she was named by SportsBusiness Journal as a 2016 Power Player in sports law and was named to their 2013 Forty Under Forty list, in addition to being named in Lawdragon 500 Leading Lawyers in America and The Best Lawyers in America.
+She also has repeatedly been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, in addition to being recognized as a 2019 Sports MVP by Law360 and named to W@Competition’s 2019 40 in Their 40s list of notable women competition professionals.
+Additionally, she has been named as a SportsBusiness Journal Power Player in sports law and by the same publication to their Forty Under Forty list, in addition to being named in Lawdragon 500 Leading Lawyers in America and The Best Lawyers in America.
 Ms. Lent also authors a monthly column on antitrust matters for the New York Law Journal.

-Ms. Lent has extensive experience counseling professional sports leagues and teams on a variety of antitrust and sports law matters.
-She is representing the National Collegiate Athletic Association (NCAA) in litigation brought by student-athletes challenging its eligibility rules; the National Football League (NFL) in litigation brought by photographers alleging violations of intellectual property and antitrust laws; the NFL in a class action brought by retired players alleging negligence in administering prescription painkillers; and the NCAA, National Basketball Association (NBA), NFL, National Hockey League (NHL) and the Office of the Commissioner of Baseball in their suit against the state of New Jersey to prevent the authorization and licensing of gambling on the sports leagues’ athletic events.
+Ms. Lent has extensive experience counseling professional sports leagues and teams on a variety of antitrust and sports law matters, including the NBA, NFL, MLS, NHL and NCAA.
+These representations include the NCAA in litigation brought by student-athletes challenging its eligibility rules; the NFL in litigation brought by photographers alleging violations of intellectual property and antitrust laws; the NFL in a class action brought by retired players alleging negligence in administering prescription painkillers; and the NCAA, NBA, NFL, NHL and the Office of the Commissioner of Baseball in their suit against the state of New Jersey to prevent the authorization and licensing of gambling on the sports leagues’ athletic events.
 Ms. Lent also represented the NBA in connection with the league’s imposition of discipline upon Los Angeles Clippers owner Donald Sterling; and the NBA and four of its teams in a litigation brought by the Spirits of St. Louis regarding the Spirits’ right to receive a portion of the teams’ television revenues.

 She also advised the NBA and its member teams in connection with its most recent labor dispute and lockout and has successfully arbitrated several disputes involving disability insurance coverage for NBA players.
 Ms. Lent represented the NHL in connection with the Phoenix Coyotes’ attempt to relocate the team, out of bankruptcy, over the league’s objection.
 She also has provided advice on various issues to Madison Square Garden, the PGA Tour and Collegiate Licensing Corporation.